RobbertChampagne/python-testing-framework/README.md

 This involves ensuring that your project structure is correctly configured and that necessary files are in place.<br>

 `pytest.ini` :<br>
-Add these options they are used to configure the behavior of Playwright when running tests with Pytest.
+Add these options, they are used to configure the behavior of Playwright when running tests with Pytest.

 - **--browser=firefox**<br>
 Specifies the browser to be used for running the tests.<br>